Kahwaji/Obsidian/BP/Alpega/Onsite Workshops/Sam.md

 - SFDC will be product master
 - Frequency: Monthly, Quarterly, Semi-Annual, Annual, 24 months
 - Billing cycles are aligned with the start date of the subscription
-- all products have to be created in SFDC and synced to BP and Netsuite from SFDC
+- All products have to be created in SFDC and synced to BP and Netsuite from SFDC

 Discounts:
 - Discount amount is included on the subscription or line item in Salesforce.
 The record will include list price, discount amount and unit price